-Our relationships on this planet are tangled up in the ‘web of life’, where what we do affects other living beings and our physical surroundings.
-So why then do we seem to damage the natural resources that we depend o
+Our relationships on this planet are tangled up in a complex web of life, where what we do affects other living beings and our physical surroundings.
+So why then do we seem to damage the natural resources that we depend on?
+And how can people-centred solutions to conservation protect wildlife and wild places?

 On the one hand, many people living in towns and cities feel largely disconnected with nature, which can result in unintended or unavoidable impacts on our planet.
 On the other, there are different challenges faced by those living in rural communities.